citra-emu/citra-web/site/content/entry/citra-progress-report-2017-september.md

 In the function that Morton is implemented, there was a lookup table on Morton codes in the comments, and [huwpascoe](https://github.com/huwpascoe) thought it'd be best if we just use the lookup table directly.
-It worked just as well as before, but it only needed to perform less than a third of the math.
+It worked just as well as before, but required less than a third of the math.
 Because this function is called so often during emulation (a rough estimate from them is about "millions of times a second"), this change although small, made very big changes in CPU performance.

 ## [Add draw for immediate and batch modes](https://github.com/citra-emu/citra/pull/2921) by [jroweboy](https://github.com/jroweboy)